wikimedia/operations-software-transferpy/README.md

 ## Execution

-Only *osc_host.py* and *transfer.py* are included on the setup for now, so the rest of them can be run directly.
-As for *osc_host.py* and *transfer.py*, the easiest is to run it via the virtualenv `venv`:
+The easiest way to run it is via the virtualenv `venv`:
 ```
-tox -e venv -- osc_host --method=ddl --host=localhost --db=test --table=test "add column test int"
+tox -e venv -- transferpy source_host:source_path destination_host:destination_path
 ```